tpriydarshi/primarytutor/README.md

 # Primary Tutor - AI-Powered Educational Platform

-An intelligent tutoring system designed specifically for 6th-grade students following the ICSE curriculum.
+An intelligent tutoring system designed specifically for my 6th-grade son following the ICSE curriculum.
+It could be configured to support student for any other grade as well.
 This platform combines AI-powered explanations, interactive learning, and multimedia content to create an engaging educational experience.

 ## 🎯 Features